lizsuter/FOSS_capstone/README.md

 # FOSS_capstone
-Capstone project for FOSS 2020 workshop
+Capstone project for FOSS 2020 workshop.

+Instructions for using this repo:

-### Set up instance in Cyverse Atmosphere
+### Set up an instance in Cyverse Atmosphere
 - Used instance "Ubuntu 18_04 NoDesktop Base"
 - large2 (CPU: 8, Mem: 48 GB, Disk: 320 GB root)